 At the time I found it wonderfully helpful both in my personal life and in my working life.
-I have used it many times in my work as groups I was working with struggled to manage cultural change.
+I have used it many times in my work as groups and individuals struggled to manage any change.

 How do we make sense of all this in our current world